-- A licensed behavioral support specialist must meet the following standards: - 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training.
+A licensed behavioral support specialist must meet the following standards:

+1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

 4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.